tbrown122387/dask_on_slurm_demo/README.md

 # Demo of Dask on Rivanna

+## Getting Started

+This probably shouldn't be the first thing you read about how to get started on Rivanna.
+If you want more information, head over to [the user guide.](https://www.rc.virginia.edu/userinfo/rivanna/overview/)

 ## Upload any Required Data and Scripts

 Upload to the cluster any data and/or scripts you might need.
 Do something like this from your local machine's terminal to upload data